cert-manager/istio-csr/deploy/charts/istio-csr/README.md

 > 0
 > ```

 Custom validity duration for a certificate. istio-csr will override a duration of the incoming gRPC CSR.
+Set to 0 to disable overriding (default behavior).
 #### **app.server.serving.address** ~ `string`
 > Default value:
 > ```yaml